 The Robinson Planetarium serves the Adrian community in several ways.

 First, the planetarium is used for teaching Astronomy courses taught at Adrian College.
 Second, entertaining and educational programs are presented in the planetarium throughout the academic year.
 These shows are free and open to the public.
-See below for a current schedule of events.
-Finally, special shows for school groups (K-12) can be arranged by contacting Mr. Mark Fairclough 517-265-5161 x4788 or mfairclough@adrian.edu
+Finally, special shows for school groups (K-12) can be arranged by emailing mfairclough@adrian.edu.

 Location